 - other property information your state has.

 2. The ATO compares all of this data against the information provided in your tax return and looks for any differences.
 So, if you have undeclared income, the ATO will find it easily and they’ll contact you for an explanation.

 Why do other organisations share my private information with the ATO?

 Do you have undeclared income?
 You risk getting caught by ATO data matching.

 The purpose of the ATO data matching is to identify taxpayers who aren’t doing the right thing.
 If anyone deliberately tries to hide undeclared income, the ATO’s data matching aims to find them and the ATO applies back-payment of taxes plus fines and even back-payment of interest charges in some cases.

 When it comes to secondary jobs, such as renting a room through Airbnb or driving your car as an Uber driver, you need to ensure you declare your income – all of it – to avoid penalties and fines.
-The ATO data matching technology is being used specifically for catching out these two industries.
+The ATO data matching technology is being used specifically to catch out these two industries.

 Likewise, tradies and sole traders who receive any undeclared income “off the books” are now at serious risk of being caught out.
 The ATO can, and will, check your bank accounts, cross reference payments against an ABN and confirm missing income from your tax return.

 If you’re in the wrong, you can fix it.

 The ATO offers “voluntary disclosures” if you’ve done the wrong thing and you want to own up to it.
 Your tax accountant can offer advice on amending your tax return to reflect your actual income.
 Although, it’s better to just do it the right way to begin with.
 ATO data matching technology is here to stay, which will become another reason that Australians choose to get a tax agent’s help lodging their returns correctly.